- Message from the Chair

 What does diversity mean to you?

 Diversity means cultivating a workplace where everyone feels valued and included.
-The firm's mentoring and professional development programs embrace and support individual development and helps to build a strong team.
+The firm's mentoring and professional development programs embrace and support individual development and help to build a strong team.

 Brian Walsh, Partner